Funny String - HackerRank Solution.

 Output Format

-For each string print whether it is Funny or Not Funny on a new line.
+For each string print whether it is

 Sample Input